 Another favorite is any variation of the game Snap!
 For this apples version, I called it Crunch!
 For this game, you’ll have to do just a little more prep work, but it will definitely be worth it!
 You’ll need craft sticks that have apples on the end of them.
 Each apple needs to have one letter written on it.
 You’ll also need a few sticks that have a worm on the end.
 Mine also say “Crunch!” on them!

 To play this game, put all the sticks into a can or jar with the pictures inside the can.
 Pass the can around the circle.
 The kiddos take turns pulling out a stick to see what’s on the other end.
 If they get an apple, they look at the letter and tell you the name or sound of the letter.
 (Choose which one based on your kiddos’ needs.)
 If they get a worm, everyone says “Crunch!” and all the apples go back in the can because the worm eats them all.
 You can keep playing until the can is empty if you keep the worm sticks after they’re chosen.
 Or, you can keep putting them back in the can and play until you decide it’s time to stop.

-If you want to grab your own copy of these fun apple-themed circle time games, you can hop over to my Teachers Pay Teachers store where I’ve got them posted.
-And, the best part….
-THEY ARE ONLY ONE DOLLAR!!!!!!
-That’s right!
-The whole set of circle time games is only one dollar!
+If you want to grab your own copy of these fun apple-themed circle time games, you can hop over to my store.
+My set of Apples Circle Time Games That Teach™️ is full of easy-to-prep activities for math, literacy, and more.